 - Multi-channel stereo setup.

-Compatible with Google Home and adaptable to multi-room configurations, this receiver is great to use for both your main living room and outdoor system.
+Compatible with Google Home and adaptable to multi-room configurations, this receiver can be easily used for both your main living room and outdoor system.
 It’s easy to control via Chromecast, and you can stream audio via Airplay.

-Easy to set up compared with other Sony units and packed with a host of advanced features, this is another phenomenal receiver for outdoor speakers we truly like.
+Easy to set up compared with other Sony units and packed with a host of advanced features, this is another phenomenal receiver we truly like.

 Receiver/Amplifier for Outdoor Speakers Buying Guide

-Beyond subjective considerations regarding a brand or specific functions, there are some objective criteria you should weigh in before buying a receiver for outdoor speakers:
+Beyond subjective considerations regarding a brand or specific functions, there are some objective criteria you should weigh in before buying a receiver:

-- Multi-room capability: Unless you want to use the receiver for the outdoor system alone, get one that has the multi-room capability.
+- Multi-room capability: Unless you want to use the receiver as an outdoor stereo receiver, get one that has the multi-room capability.
 These units send amplified audio and sometimes video signals to two or more rooms, allowing you to listen to a source in the main zone and another source in the second.
-If you don’t know how to wire outdoor speakers to receiver and don’t want to learn to, know that many systems will play a digital source in the second or third zone.
+If you don’t know how to wire outdoor speakers to the receiver and don’t want to learn to, know that many systems will play a digital source in the second or third zone.